Sale of Real Estate Nomination Form

 When does nomination lead to double stamp duty?

-Nomination generally does not lead to double duty, except in limited cases involving additional consideration or land development following a contract or option.
+Nomination generally does not lead to double duty, except in limited cases involving additional consideration or when land development occurs following a contract or option.

 Although a written sale of real estate nomination form is not required, a standard form is typically drafted for the purpose of the State Revenue Office (SRO).
-Additionally, a Statutory Declaration is necessary, which is commonly lodged with the transfer of land document as part of the Digital Duties Form
+Additionally, a Statutory Declaration is necessary, which is commonly lodged with the transfer of land documents as part of the Digital Duties Form.

 While there haven’t been cases specifically addressing multiple sale of real estate nomination forms or revoked sale of real estate nomination forms, there doesn’t appear to be any inherent limitations on exercising this right.
 It is the responsibility of the nominee to satisfy the State Revenue Office regarding the duty consequences of the nomination process.